47degrees/sbt-microsites/docs/src/main/tut/index.md

 This plugin is based in other awesome sbt plugins to make it possible, so basically, integrates everything in some basic steps to automatically create and publish the microsite to [GitHub Pages](https://pages.github.com/).

 The plugin provides some basic free styles, css, and image resources by default, everything based [Bootstrap](http://getbootstrap.com/) framework.
-If you want to personalize color palette, styles and images you can do it in your project side in a easy way as you can see in the [documentation](https://47deg.github.io/sbt-microsites/docs-1.html).
+If you want to personalize the color palette, styles and images you can do it in your project side in a easy way as you can see in the [documentation](docs/).

 In order to achieve the microsite creation, it uses directly these plugins and libraries: